A global approach to the Schr\"odinger-Poisson system: An Existence result in the case of infinitely many states: Global determination of eigenvectors and eigenvalues

-Our result in the finite dimensional case, specialized to self-adjoint matrices, can be interpreted as another proof of the above result in that particular case, and also characterizes the diagonalization matrice by a variational method. \end{remark}
+which is another result due to J. von Neumann.
+In this respect, in the finite dimensional case our result can be compared to the above result in the particular case of self-adjoint matrices, and moreover the approach given here characterizes the diagonalization matrix by a variational method.